Case Studies Driving business value out of information

 North Staffordshire Combined Healthcare Trust (NSCHT) is a leading provider of mental health, social care, learning disability and substance misuse services in the West Midlands.
 It is one of only two specialist mental health Trusts rated ‘Outstanding’ by the Care Quality Commission (CQC).

 The Trust had a robust – albeit complicated – matrix of inputs/reporting from frontline managers into documentation in various formats.
-Directors and leaders (particularly Executive Directors) had to individually review Action Logs from Highlight Reports, Board Papers, and Committee Assurance Reports, to see the Trust’s management landscape.
+Directors and leaders (particularly executive directors) had to individually review Action Logs from Highlight Reports, Board Papers and Committee Assurance Reports to view the Trust’s management landscape.

 As a result, two clear goals were set:

-2. Support faster achievement of the Trust’s core strategic objectives by reducing the incidence of missed or overdue actions.
+Enable faster achievement of the Trust’s core strategic objectives by reducing the incidence of missed or overdue actions

-2. It gave the means to create interlocking functional “modules” and initiated the Trust’s building of three capabilities which formed the foundation of their new Unified Knowledge Layer (UKL):
+It offered the means to create interlocking functional “modules” and initiated the Trust’s building of three capabilities which formed the foundation of their new Unified Knowledge Layer (UKL):

 • Meeting Manager